 Shervin's research in Iran was produced with fellowships from the Social Science Research Council and the Spencer Foundation, and includes two years of ethnographic field work in high schools in Tehran as well as archival research of primary and secondary textbooks at the Iranian Ministry of Education.
 He is among the first to document Islamicization as it occurs in the classroom, in the day-to-day encounter between agents of the state and ordinary citizens as they interpret, ignore, reject, or repurpose the state’s political and cultural message.

-Shervin Malekzadeh received a B.A. from Stanford University and a Ph.D. from Georgetown University.
-His research on state formation and identity politics in the Islamic Republic of Iran intervenes decisively in the literature on power and the ambiguities of domination.
-Shervin served for several years as a bilingual first grade and kindergarten teacher in Latino communities in California and Washington, DC.
-There he became interested in the ways in which teachers, parents, and students negotiate between their personal needs and beliefs and the school curriculum.
-This experience continues to inform his approach to teaching as well as his research interests, which include the politics of identity and modern state formation, power as a cultural and discursive phenomenon, the religious foundations of nationalism, the comparative politics of the Middle East and Latin America, and the negotiation of hegemony at the local level.
+Shervin Malekzadeh received his Ph.D. and M.A. in Government from Georgetown University, and an A.B. in International Relations from Stanford University.
+He served for several years as a bilingual first grade and kindergarten teacher in minority and lower-income communities in California and Washington, DC.
+There he became interested in the ways in which teachers mediate between their personal beliefs, the school curriculum, and the needs of the communities in which they serve.
+This experience continues to inform his approach to teaching as well as his research interests, which include the politics of identity and modern state formation, power as a cultural and discursive phenomenon, the religious foundations of nationalism, the comparative politics of the Middle East and Latin America, and the negotiation of power and authority at the local level.